Markov Automata: Deciding Weak Bisimulation by means of non-naively Vanishing States: A partition refinement algorithm

 We assume that $p=q=\frac{1}{2}$, as the pictures are easier to draw in that case, but we would like to stress that the same arguments work for all other choices (as long as $p$ and $q$ are not equal to $0$ or $1$).

-\begin{remark} For didactical reasons we add dots for every result of a Dirac determinate scheduler (according to \cite{segala:02}) whenever we draw convex sets.
-Dots that are not extremal points may safely be omitted, as we are talking about convex sets. \end{remark}
+\begin{remark} In the following graphical representations of the convex sets, we add dots for every result of a Dirac determinate scheduler (according to \cite{segala:02}) whenever we draw the convex sets of reachable distributions as subsets of $\mathbb{R}^n$.
+Dots that are not extremal points may safely be omitted, as they can be reached as convex combinations of the extremal points. \end{remark}

 {\bf First round:} Start with the partition $\WW_0 = \{\{s_1, s_2, t_1, A, B\} \}$ (cf.~Fig.~\ref{fig:part0}).
-Observe that in the loop from line 9 to line 18 we can never find a vanishing representation, as no state may leave its equivalence class with some probability greater than zero.
+Observe that in the loop from line 9 to line 18 we can never find a vanishing representation of a nn-vanishing state, as no state may leave its equivalence class with some probability greater than zero.
 Therefore we get $\TANGSTATES=\{s_1, s_2, t_1, A, B\}$.